 And what of the beaten brigade in that 1890 Derby?
 Titan’s post-Derby career was almost as fascinating as that before the classic.
 Ernest Brodribb wasn’t convinced that the Derby was the horse’s true form and proceeded to plunge on Titan for the Caulfield Guineas in a bid to recover his Derby losses.
 James Scobie believed that he could win the race with Annesley for his long-time patron, William Bailey, and both trainer and owner shared a £500 wager on the horse.
 Scobie urged Bailey to warn Brodribb to have a saver on Annesley, and when the owner proffered the advice, Brodribb responded: “I have put £11,000 on my horse, and would not care to back another to save myself.”
 After flattering his supporters as he entered the straight, Titan melted out of it to run fourth behind Annesley, with Scobie winning his first big prize for Bailey.
 Titan never carried Brodribb’s colours again.
 The horse pulled up lame after a gallop a few days before the Victoria Derby, which prevented him from getting to the post, and after that V.R.C.
 Spring Meeting Brodribb cut his losses by putting the giant gelding up for auction.
 Donald Wallace, who was flush with funds following Carbine’s Cup success, gave 650 guineas for him and James Scobie took Titan to Ballarat.
 Eventually, the horse recovered some form.

 After completing his degree, Henry joined his parents on an extended tour of the Continent.
 In 1854 he was admitted to the Middle Temple and Bar, although he was never to practice in Australia as a barrister.
 Rather, upon his return to Australia, Henry became actively engaged in politics representing both West Sydney and East Sydney for one term each as an M.L.A. before becoming an M.L.C. in 1883 and remaining in that chamber for the last thirty-four years of his life; and at the same time, he continued to successfully run his pastoral property, Yallaroi, in the Hunter.
-Henry Dangar was arguably the most successful owner and breeder of racehorses of all his brothers, and while Gibraltar was the best horse to carry his colours, he also had the distinction of having been the breeder of another A.J.C.
+Henry Dangar was arguably the most successful owner and breeder of racehorses of all his brothers, and while Gibraltar and Positano were the best horses to carry his colours, he also had the distinction of having been the breeder of another A.J.C.
 Derby winner in Bob Ray.
+Other gallopers that raced in his name were the unlucky Attalus, who was placed in both the V.R.C.
+Ascot Vale Stakes and the Tattersall’s Carrington Stakes and who unfortunately broke a blood vessel in Camoola’s A.J.C.
+Derby; and Euston, a brilliant two-year-old by Grafton in the 1901-02 racing season.
 Henry Dangar still holds the distinction of being the longest-serving committeemen in the history of the A.J.C.
-First elected in 1860, then 1863, 1864 and 1865, he proceeded to serve continuously from that year, including seven years as chairman, until his death in 1917.
+First elected in 1860, then 1863, 1864 and 1865, he served continuously from that year, including seven years as chairman, until shortly before his death in April 1917.